giplgwm/Discord_Transcriber_Bot/README.md

 ## Commands

 The bot has the following commands:

-- `/record`: Starts recording audio from the user's voice channel.
+- `/transcribe`: Starts transcribing audio from the user's voice channel continuously.
 - `/stop`: Stops recording audio and transcribing it.
-- `/transcribe`: Starts transcribing audio from the user's voice channel continuously.